 If the requestor or a representative of the requestor fails to claim or review the records within the thirty-day period, or make other arrangements, the Public Records Officer may close the request and re-file the assembled records.
-Other public records requests can be processed before a subsequent request by the same person for the same or almost identical records, which will be processed as a new request.
+If the same requestor makes a subsequent records request for the same or very similar records, the request will be processed as new requests and other public records requests can be processed before the new request in the most efficient maner determined by the clerk.